With an estimated 7 billion mobile users on the planet, engagement with mobile devices is higher than ever and

 Running into costly errors with mobile ad ops?
 It’s overwhelming to learn the various techniques to start winning with mobile ads.
 That’s where we can help.
 Partner with MonetizeMore today to take on the mobile web and start increasing your mobile ad revenue today!

 Since the last 5 years, when Google changed their mobile ad types policies and removed restrictions to place 300×250 units above the fold, this medium rectangle has been the most used banner size.
 It works very well on both desktop and mobile, which is one of the main reasons for its popularity.

 It also performs very well because it is usually embedded within the content of the website.
-The image below demonstrates viewability compared to ad placement of the 300×250 unit.
+The image below demonstrates viewability compared to the ad placement of the 300×250 unit.

 Buyers tend to favor this placement as it is the first thing users see on a mobile site’s landing page.
 Compared to the small banner sizes (e.g., 320×50), bigger mobile display ad sizes (e.g., 300×250) usually generate better revenues.